DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-01-04-emailing-a-candidate-when-the-course-is-updated.md

 ---
 title: Emailing a candidate when the course is updated
-description: Telling a candidate when the provider changes the course they applied for
+description: Telling a candidate when the provider changes the course they applied for or offered
 date: 2022-01-04
 ---